Subsidy: Housing subsidies

 Housing subsidies are designed to promote the construction industry and homeownership.
 As of 2018, U.S housing subsidies total around $15 billion per year.
 Housing subsidies can come in two types; assistance with down payment and interest rate subsidies.
 The deduction of mortgage interest from the federal income tax accounts for the largest interest rate subsidy.
 Additionally, the federal government will help low-income families with the down payment, coming to $10.9 million in 2008.

-Environmental externalities

-While conventional subsidies require financial support, many economists have described implicit subsidies in the form of untaxed environmental externalities.
-These externalities include things such as pollution from vehicle emissions, pesticides, or other sources.